Frederick Bates (politician): Marriage and family

 In 1819, Bates married Nancy Opie Ball (1802–1877), daughter of a wealthy Virginia colonel.
 The couple had four children, Emily Caroline (1820–1891), Lucius Lee (1821–1898), Woodville (1823–1840) and Frederick Jr. (1826–1862).

 During his time in Missouri, Bates acquired nearly 1000 acres (4 km^{2}) of land, which he called Thornhill.
 He also acquired several enslaved men, women, and children.
 He had built a Federal-style home with high ceilings for summer ventilation, fine woodwork and a sophisticated floor plan; all this would have been familiar to Bates from his childhood home, Belmont, in Goochland County, Virginia.
 The Thornhill estate still exists today and can be viewed by the public.
 It is located in Faust County Park in Chesterfield, Missouri.

 Legacy and honors

-Governor Bates is the namesake of Bates County, Missouri.
+Bates is the namesake of Bates County, Missouri.